ietf-teep/teep-in-cc/README.md

    6. TEEP Agent deploys TA and personalization data, then deploy UA in REE via TEEP Broker.

-   As for inform network users to develop their applications, the mapping of UA, TA and implementations are shown in figure 2.
+   As for informing network users to develop their applications, the mapping of UA, TA and implementations are shown in figure 2.
 This document gathers the main hardware architectures that support confidential computing, which include TrustZone, SGX, SEV, CCA and